 N. Toledo Park Will Complete 'Park Within 5 Miles' Promise

-When it opens next fall, Manhattan Marsh Preserve will fulfill a promise to place a Metropark within 5 miles of every resident of Lucas County.
+When it opens in fall 2020, Manhattan Marsh Preserve will fulfill a promise to place a Metropark within 5 miles of every resident of Lucas County.

 Manhattan Marsh, near Manhattan Boulevard and Suder Avenue, will be the first Metropark in North Toledo, and complete the park system’s pledge that every resident in the county will live within five miles of a Metropark.